MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 To subscribe to the data stream from `TimeOfFlight`, call the `Subscribe()` method on `socket`.
 Pass the following for each parameter:

 1. `eventName` is a string that designates the name you would like to give this event.
-This name should be unique, and should give a clue as to the function the event serves.
+Choose a unique name that indicates the function the event serves.
 Let’s call our event `"CenterTimeOfFlight"`.
-2. `msgType` is a string that specifies the WebSocket to subscribe to.
+2. `msgType` is a string that specifies the WebSocket data stream to subscribe to.
 We’re subscribing to Misty’s `"TimeOfFlight"` WebSocket.
 3. `debounceMs` specifies how often in milliseconds Misty should send a message with `TimeOfFlight` data.
 Enter `100` to receive a message every tenth of a second.
-(At the speed Misty will be traveling, this should be should be precise enough for us to be able to execute a `Stop` command before Misty collides with an object in her path.)
+At the speed Misty will be traveling, this should be should be precise enough for us to be able to execute a `Stop` command before Misty collides with an object in her path.
-4. `property` is a string that specifies which property of the event to look at.
-We’ll be filtering by `“SensorPosition”`.
+4. The fourth, fifth, and sixth parameters form a comparison statement that specifies event conditions to filter out unwanted messages.
+The `TimeOfFlight` WebSocket data stream can send data from all of Misty's TOF sensors, but we only need data from her front center sensor.
+Pass `"SensorPosition"` for the `property` parameter to specify we want data from a specific sensor.
-5. `inequality` is a string that sets the comparison operator for your filter.
-We’ll use `"=="`.
+5. `inequality` is a string that sets a comparison operater to specify the conditions of events to recieve messages about.
+In this case we use `"=="`.
-6. `value` is a string that defines the value of the property to check against.
+6. `value` is a string that specifies which value of the `property` parameter to check against.
 We want to receive information for TOF sensors where the value of the `"SensorPosition"` property is `”Center”`.
 7. `returnProperty` is an optional parameter.
-We won’t need this; enter `null`.
+We don't need to pass an arguement for this parameter for our subscription to `TimeOfFlight`.
+Enter `null`.
 8. `eventCallback` is the callback function that triggers when WebSocket data is received.
-We’ll name this function `_centerTimeOfFlight`, which corresponds to the name we provided for this event.
-We’ll write the code for this function in the **Callbacks** section of this tutorial.
+We’ll name this function `_centerTimeOfFlight` to correspond to the name we provided for this event.
+The **Callbacks** section of this tutorial describes how to write the code for this function.

-**Note:** The `property`, `inequality`, and `value` parameters describe a comparison statement.
-Use these to specify which data from the event to receive.

 ```html
 <body>